 Finding Focus: My Third Study: Delicate Branch

-Completing this trilogy with @heinrich_edgecome_art's Frozen Branch in Watercolor tutorial felt like coming full circle.
-There's something magical about how they guide you to see the personality in every twig
+Completing this trilogy with a Frozen Branch in Watercolor tutorial felt like coming full circle.
+There's something magical about how the lesson guides you to see the personality in every twig.

 This final piece is using the same salt and bokeh techniques (My paper was too wet and the salt part totally flopped for me lol):